Heather Small: 2009–present

 From late 2008 and throughout 2009, Small toured the UK.
 The setlist included Small's solo tracks, M People songs, and some jazz covers.

 It was announced in July 2010 that Small would take Chaka Khan's place alongside Anastacia and Lulu for the second Here Come the Girls tour, which took place across the UK during November and December 2010.
-On 20 October 2010, she was rewarded with a BASCA Gold Badge Award in recognition of her contribution to music.
+On 20 October 2010, she received a BASCA Gold Badge Award in recognition of her contribution to music.

-In April 2011, Small performed as half-time entertainment at London's Twickenham Stadium for the annual St. George's Day Premiership Rugby fixture hosted by Wasps.
-Performing with educational events company Pro-Excel, Small performed "Proud" and "Search for The Hero", and led a backing dance troupe of 546 UK students, becoming the Guinness World Record Holder for "The World's Biggest ever Backing Dance Troupe for a Popstar".
+In April 2011, Small performed as half-time entertainment at London's Twickenham Stadium for the annual St George's Day Premiership Rugby fixture hosted by Wasps.
+Performing with educational events company Pro-Excel, Small performed "Proud" and "Search for the Hero", and led a backing dance troupe of 546 UK students, becoming the Guinness World Record Holder for "The World's Biggest Ever Backing Dance Troupe for a Popstar".

 On 29 October 2012, Small appeared at the 2012 Pride of Britain Awards, and sang "Proud" as a tribute to the athletes of the London 2012 Olympic Games.

-During 2017, Small participated in the Camino de Santiago pilgrimage for the BBC, along with Neil Morrissey, Debbie McGee, Ed Byrne, Kate Bottley, Raphael Rowe, and JJ Chalmers.
+During 2017, Small participated in the Camino de Santiago pilgrimage for the BBC, alongside Neil Morrissey, Debbie McGee, Ed Byrne, Kate Bottley, Raphael Rowe and JJ Chalmers.
 She commented on the experience afterwards: "I was a believer before I set off, but this trip made me realise my faith and beliefs were much stronger than I had realised."

 In 2018, Small celebrated 25 years of singing.
 She toured around the UK, celebrating her and M People's music.

-Alongside the tour, Small planned to release a new album, Heather Small: Orchestral Greatest Hits, in May 2018, but on 3 May, the project was declared to be cancelled.
+Alongside the tour, Small planned to release a new album, Heather Small: Orchestral Greatest Hits, in May 2018, but on 3 May, the project was declared as cancelled.

 Small toured from 10 April to 26 April 2019.

 In January 2022, Small appeared on the third series of The Masked Singer as "Chandelier".
 She was first to be unmasked.

 Charity work

-Small actively supports several charities, such as BeatBullying, the Aiden Cox Foundation, Mencap (for which she performed) and St Luke's Midnight Walk.
-She attended an anti-racism ceremony at 10 Downing Street for "Show Racism The Red Card", which was also attended by Sporting Elite, the prime minister, and others.
+Small actively supports several charities, such as BeatBullying, the Aiden Cox Foundation, Mencap (for which she had performed) and St Luke's Midnight Walk.
+She attended an anti-racism ceremony at 10 Downing Street for "Show Racism the Red Card", which was also attended by Sporting Elite, the prime minister and others.
 Small works regularly with Barnardo's; she has also become an ambassador of Asthma UK, as she suffered from asthma as a child.
 She has also said that she supports "a few charities" including the Rio Ferdinand Foundation and Greenhouse Sports.

 Personal life

 Small lives in West London.
-In the 1990s, she had a long-term relationship with rugby player and coach Shaun Edwards, with whom she has a son, Labour Party councillor James Small-Edwards.
+In the 1990s, she had a long-term relationship with rugby league player and coach Shaun Edwards, with whom she has a son, Labour Party councillor and London Assembly member James Small-Edwards.
+Small lived in Standish, Greater Manchester, while cohabiting with Edwards.
 In 2012, she married lawyer David Neita.

+Small was appointed Member of the Order of the British Empire (MBE) in the 2024 Birthday Honours for voluntary and charitable services.